JaiJai060708/crewai-uimaster/README.md

 ## Preview

-Create some complex agent to do whatever you want to do
+Create some complex agents and team structures to perform tasks

 ![Screenshot](./docs/team-structure.png)

-Run them whenever you want
+Run and monitor their performance.

 ![Demo](./docs/run-crew.gif)

 ## Prerequisites

-- Python 3.12 (can only run in this version for now)
+- Python 3.12 (please only run in this version for now)
 - Node.js and npm
 - OpenAI_API_KEY
 - SERPER_API_KEY